Elephant cognition: Tool use

 Elephants show a remarkable ability to use tools, using their trunks like arms.
 Elephants have been observed digging holes to drink water and then ripping bark from a tree, chewing it into the shape of a ball, filling in the hole and covering over it with sand to avoid evaporation, then later going back to drink from the same spot.
 They also often use branches to swat flies or scratch themselves.
-Asian elephants have also been known to drop large rocks onto an electric fence to break the fence or to cut off the electricity.
-Asian elephants in India have been known to break electric fences using logs and clear the surrounding wires using their tusks to provide a safe passageway.
+Asian elephants have been known to drop large rocks onto an electric fence to break the fence or to cut off the electricity.
+Asian elephants in India have been known to break electric fences using logs and clear the surrounding wires using their tusks, which do not conduct electricity, to provide a safe passageway.